tgallagher2017/html-enhancing-webcomponents/README.md

 Of course, password-exposer2 is more Typescript than the first example, with the element query and the addEventListener()/removeEventListener() lines that LitElement takes care of in the first example with the @click binding.
 I like to have the events go to the class level and then broker them from there which makes it easier to remove the listener later.
+On the other hand, there is no need to have labelText or toggleText as attribute/properties of the element since the HTML is controlled externally.

+With this approach, I find that I spend less time in the Web Component code than I do in the HTML/CSS code.